ForestOfLight/skyoobguide/docs/advanced.md

 If you’d like to go underwater, simply start the rocket in the water.
 Only one player will go underwater so that player must let go.
 Be wary of crashes!

-As of patch 0.14.5, the only effect of the Bicycle [PATCHED] glitch is that it will send both players on the same Rocket-like trajectory.

 ---

 ## Advanced Spiraling